moattarwork/PriceMonitoring/README1.md

 Prices arrive through the web-socket at random intervals between 10 and 1500 ms.
 The order in which price updates arrive is also random.

-## Delivery

-We expect the challenge to be completed as an Angular project.
-You can use another framework if you want but you'll have to bring in your own boilerplate code.

-We expect a tidy, up-to-spec interface that a user would find easy to interact with, but please also make sure to write high quality, well tested code and to document anything that you consider relevant: design decisions, corner cases, etc.

 ## Quickstart